List of Clubs & Activities

 Explorers Inc. is a business club for students wanting to learn more about Entrepreneurship, Business Leadership, Personal Finances, and Business Concepts.
 Explorers Inc. meets monthly in addition to managing Project Paperback, which is the club’s business project where students acquire experience with all aspects of a small business: Marketing, Advertising, Sales, Finance, and Inventory Management.
 All are welcome to join.

 Explorer Investment Club ("Club") seeks to afford the students of LaSalle College High School with a unique experience in managing an actual investment portfolio.
 While the students will begin trading a virtual portfolio they will advance to managing the Club's endowment, funded primarily by LaSalle alumni working in the financial services industry with initial seed capital provided by Ironview Capital Management (LaSalle alumni).
 Education modules provided via the program include, but are not limited to: macroeconomics, corporate finance, accounting, security analysis, portfolio management, derivatives and personal finance.
 To start, the Club will divide participating students into industry sector groups which make up the Standard Poor's 500 Index.
 The Club will initially trade U.S. publicly traded equities, but may move onto debt instruments and funds as the program matures.

-- Irish Club
+- The Model UN Club

 - Literary Magazine-The Gazebo

 - Sports Information Club

 - TV Studio-WEXP